-Access to the levy payer information by a third party (that is anyone outside of MLA) can only occur with the approval of the Secretary of the Department of Agriculture, Water and Environment.
+Access to the levy payer information by a third party (that is anyone outside of MLA) can only occur with the approval of the Secretary of the Department of Agriculture, Fisheries and Forestry.
 In making an approval, the Secretary must take into account whether the proposed use of levy payer information fits into one of the above permitted uses under the legislation.

 Levy payer registers have been created to allow research and development corporations (RDCs) to consult with their levy payers to help them deliver the functions and services for which they were established.
 The RDCs functions are set out in the legislation that establishes them and in statutory funding agreements with the Commonwealth.
 As such, levy payer information may not be used for purposes such as:

 - increasing the membership of an industry representative body